erikpr1994/peakHealth/docs/features/routines/frontend/shared/hooks/use-routine-builder.md

 ## 4. Benefits

 - **Zero Prop Drilling**: Components are clean and only aware of the props they truly need.
--   **Single Source of Truth**: All logic remains centralized in the `useRoutineBuilder` reducer, making state changes predictable and easy to debug.
+- **Single Source of Truth**: All logic remains centralized in the `useRoutineBuilder` reducer and its delegated mutation utilities, making state changes predictable and easy to debug.
 - **High Performance**: Using `useReducer` and a single context is very performant.
 Child components will only re-render if the specific slice of state they consume actually changes.
+- **Type Safety & Testability**: Isolating state logic into pure, strongly-typed utility functions significantly improves type safety and allows for focused, simple unit testing.

 ## 5. Accessing Sliced State with Selector Hooks

 A crucial pattern for keeping components clean is the use of **selector hooks**.
 A deeply nested component should not contain complex logic to find its own slice of data from the global state.
-Instead, it should use a dedicated hook for that purpose.
+Instead, it should use a dedicated hook for that purpose, similar to how mutation logic is handled.

 ### The Pattern